ariadne-cps/website/content/installation.md

     $ cmake ..

-At this point, if no error arises, you can build the library itself:
+At this point, if no error arises, you can build the distribution itself:

     $ make

+In particular, if you need to build the library only, you can issue

+    $ make ariadne

+or if you want to build the tests along the library, do

+    $ make tests

-Optionally, you can also run the test suite for the library:
+If the tests have been built, you can run the test suite for the library:

     $ make test